First Pacific Financial Sells 613 Shares of Pfizer Inc. (NYSE:PFE)

-First Pacific Financial reduced its position in shares of Pfizer Inc. (NYSE:PFE – Free Report) by 3.1% in the third quarter, according to the company in its most recent filing with the SEC.
-The institutional investor owned 19,298 shares of the biopharmaceutical company’s stock after selling 613 shares during the quarter.
-First Pacific Financial’s holdings in Pfizer were worth $640,000 at the end of the most recent quarter.
+First Pacific Financial lowered its stake in Pfizer Inc. (NYSE:PFE – Free Report) by 3.1% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 19,298 shares of the biopharmaceutical company’s stock after selling 613 shares during the quarter.
+First Pacific Financial’s holdings in Pfizer were worth $640,000 as of its most recent filing with the Securities & Exchange Commission.

+Other large investors have also added to or reduced their stakes in the company.
+Quinn Opportunity Partners LLC bought a new stake in shares of Pfizer during the 2nd quarter valued at about $10,304,000.
+Fulton Bank N.A. raised its holdings in shares of Pfizer by 4.7% during the 3rd quarter.
+Fulton Bank N.A. now owns 176,239 shares of the biopharmaceutical company’s stock valued at $5,846,000 after buying an additional 7,991 shares in the last quarter.
+Portside Wealth Group LLC purchased a new position in Pfizer in the 2nd quarter worth approximately $2,072,000.
+Fifth Third Wealth Advisors LLC purchased a new position in Pfizer in the 2nd quarter worth approximately $220,000.
+Finally, Atlas Wealth Partners LLC purchased a new position in Pfizer in the 2nd quarter worth approximately $273,000.
+Institutional investors own 68.05% of the company’s stock.

 Pfizer Price Performance